Make wood stain? Is it just spilling coffee or tea on a wood table?

 When I made the rope shelf , I had the same question like every time: “To paint, or not to paint?”

-So I diluted the acrylic paint with a ratio of 1 part paint and 1 part water, and washed the wood, so it takes on the turquoise color, but still has the wood grain showing through!
+Recipe 7: Dilute the acrylic paint with a ratio of 1 part paint and 1 part water, and apply the “stain” onto the wood with a brush or a rag.
+The wood will be stained with the paint color, but still has the wood grain showing through!

 Different brands of paints will have different consistencies.
 Choose exterior paints for outdoor projects.
-Remember: always choose non-toxic paints!
+And always choose non-toxic paints!

 Pros and cons of DIY wood stain vs store bought wood stain.

-The pros are: made from all natural household materials, these quick and easy wood stains are super effective, long lasting, and low cost (less than 10% of those in the store)!
+Pros: made from simple household materials, these quick and easy DIY wood stains are effective, long lasting, and low cost (less than 10% of those in the store)!
 And they are less harsh on our planet as well – no solvents and no VOCs!

 If your goal is to stain lots of wood and have them all look as uniform as possible, then you need to either make a big batch of home-made stain and use them at once, or choose a store bought stain.